 It is important to note that the “unlimited” No-Fault PIP medical benefits coverage level is available to all drivers.
 But it is expected that Medicaid will not cover auto accident injuries of an injured victim if this coverage level is chosen because (1) Medicaid is a secondary payer and (2) the “unlimited” coverage would bestow on No-Fault the third-party “legal liability” to pay.

-Is Medicaid still a secondary payer under the new No-Fault law?
+If Medicaid covers auto accident injuries, is it still a secondary payer under the No-Fault law?